fsspec/kerchunk/docs/source/index.rst

 the details of that buffer plus any other attributes.
 This description can be applied to a very wide variety of data formats.

-The primary purpose of ``supermassive`` is to find where these binary blocks are, and how to decode them, so that blocks from one or more files can be arranged into aggregate datasets accessed via the `zarr`_ library and the power of `fsspec`_.
+The primary purpose of ``kerchunk`` is to find where these binary blocks are, and how to decode them, so that blocks from one or more files can be arranged into aggregate datasets accessed via the `zarr`_ library and the power of `fsspec`_.
 To understand how this works, please read :doc:`detail`.
 A full worked example for multiple HDF5 files is presented in :doc:`test_example`.